qbead/qbeadWebsite/content/book/quickstart.md

 The new files can be found under `File → Examples → SpinWearables`.
 Open any file to see an example of the language used to communicate with the SpinWheel.
 You will learn more about this language in future lessons.
-Feel free to edit the examples without worry of overwriting them — the original example will always be there.
+Feel free to edit the examples without worry of overwriting them — you can always download the original examples again.

 ![Upload programs to your SpinWheel using the `Upload` button (highlighted in white). <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/upload_button_screenshot.png "Upload programs to your SpinWheel using the `Upload` button (highlighted in white)."){style="max-width:388px"}